n3ps/style-guide/docs/components/chartview.md

 ---

 # Chart Views
-This is an example layout of a patient chart page.
+This is the boilerplate markup of a patient chart page.

 ### Example: Basic